“Our Seeds are our biggest Weapons.” – Nammalvar

 During the Bengal famine of 1943, short term crops of paddy and wheat were introduced to increase grain yield.
 Shortly after, the native paddy seeds which were of longer crop duration slowly were forgotten.
 Such short-term crops not only ruined our soil, but also our health.
 Realising these outcomes, Ganesan started collecting information on specific native paddy varieties and their healing properties, that were mentioned from ancient literature.
 Today, Ka”vidhai” Ganesan has a collection of about 400 varieties of native paddy seeds.

 Spreading awareness about native paddy to local people, Ganesan displays his collections in many seed festivals.
 He also mentions that India once had about 1,50,000 native paddy varieties.
-There are paddy varieties which grow in flooded regions, where people used to harvest the paddy in boats.
-Similarly, there are paddy varieties which sustain even in droughts or in salt plains.
+There are paddy varieties that grow in flooded regions, where people used to harvest the paddy in boats.
+Similarly, there are paddy varieties that sustain even in droughts or in salt plains.

 Ka”vidhai” Ganesan serves as a bridge between seed producers as well as paddy producers.
 To get information about paddy in your nearby region, he can be contacted at – 9245103471